ROCHESTER INSTITUTE OF TECHNOLOGY

 Available: teaching and research assistantships

-MS: The program consists of a minimum of 48 quarter credits, which include experimental psychology core courses, required engineering psychology courses, two electives, and the completion of a thesis.
+MS: The program consists of a minimum of 30 semester credits, which include experimental psychology core courses, required engineering psychology courses, two electives, and the completion of a thesis.

 Nonthesis option: no

 Required experimental core courses (units): Graduate Statistics (3), Graduate Research Methods (3), Graduate Seminar (0), Thesis Proposal (3), Thesis (3)